flyinprogrammer/terraform_base/README.md

 In some projects, like Terraform Bootstrap, there is a `terraform.tfvars.example` file which should be copied or moved to `terraform.tfvars` and then have the values replaced with the values you'd like to use.

-At the moment I add the `terraform.tfvars` to the `.gitignore` file so that they arne't accidentally checked in, in the event they contain sensitive information.
+At the moment I add the `terraform.tfvars` to the `.gitignore` file so that they are not accidentally checked in, in the event they contain sensitive information.
 If that's annoying remove its reference from `.gitignore` and check the file into source control.